Super Nintendo Entertainment System: Emulation

-Super NES emulation began with VSMC in 1994, and Super Pasofami became the first working Super NES emulator in 1996.
+SNES emulation began with VSMC in 1994, and Super Pasofami became the first working emulator in 1996.
 During that time, two competing emulation projects, Snes96 and Snes97, merged to form Snes9x.
 In 1997, ZSNES development began.
-In 2004, Bsnes development began with the goal of preservation through maximal accuracy and compatibility, and was renamed to Higan.
+In 2004, Bsnes development began with the goal of preservation through maximal accuracy and compatibility, and was later renamed to Higan.

-Nintendo of America maintained its stance against the distribution of Super NES ROM image files and the use of emulators as it does with the NES, insisting that these things represent flagrant copyright infringement.
+Nintendo of America maintained its stance against the distribution of SNES ROM image files and the use of emulators, as it had with the NES before, saying they represent copyright infringement.
 Emulation proponents assert that the discontinued hardware production constitutes abandonware status, the owners' right to make a personal backup, space shifting for private use, the development of homebrew games, the frailty of ROM cartridges and consoles, and the lack of certain foreign imports.
-Nintendo designed a hobbyist development system for the Super NES, but never released it.
+Nintendo designed a hobbyist development system for the SNES, but never released it.

-Unofficial Super NES emulation is available on virtually all platforms, such as Android, iOS, game consoles, and PDAs.
-Individual games have been bundled with official dedicated emulators on some GameCube discs, and Nintendo's Virtual Console service for the Wii introduced diverse and officially licensed Super NES emulation.
+Unofficial SNES emulation is available on virtually all platforms, including Android, iOS, game consoles, and PDAs.
+Individual games have been bundled with official dedicated emulators on some GameCube discs, and Nintendo's Virtual Console service for the Wii introduced diverse and officially licensed SNES emulation.

 The Super NES Classic Edition was released in September 2017 following the NES Classic Edition.
-This emulation-based mini-console, which is physically modeled after the North American and European versions of the Super NES, is bundled with two Super NES-style controllers and 21 games, including the previously unreleased Star Fox 2.
+This emulation-based mini-console, which is physically modeled after the North American and European versions of the SNES, is bundled with two SNES-style controllers and 21 games, including the unreleased Star Fox 2.